thenewobjective/thenewobjective.github.io/_drafts/social-issues/a-laymans-view-of-covid.md

 after the 2nd dose.
 This also mentions severe adverse reactions in 0.2% to 9.7% of participants after the second dose.
 This seems rushed.

+February 18, 2021

+It is [reported](https://dailycaller.com/2021/02/18/pfizer-moderna-vaccines-less-protection-south-african-coronavirus-variant/) that this vaccine is significantly less effective against the South African variant of COVID

+March 10, 2021

+Kassidi Kurill [died shortly after](https://www.banthis.tv/watch?id=604978db9a97873a2b68a897) her 2nd does of this vaccine.
+Results of the autopsy have [not been released](https://nypost.com/2021/03/12/medical-examiner-kassidi-kurills-death-likely-wasnt-caused-by-vaccine/).

 It might be worth reviewing the section on Fauci [above](#can-fauci-be-trusted)

 ### Novavax